ytthuan/LeoSQLServerRServices/Churn/SQLR/README.md

 |4|Gender|String|Gender of the User.||
 |5|UserType|String|Type of the User.||

-Similarly, schema of Activity Data is shown in the following table
+Similarly, schema of Activity Data is shown in the following table:

 |Index|Data Fields|Type|Description|Required|
 |-|-|-|-|-|
 |1|TransactionId|String|Unique Transaction Id|X|